Scavenger, Inc.

 Scavenger was a video game publisher that worked closely with GT Interactive.
-Based in Los Angeles, the company was unique in that most of its graphic specialists were members of the Amiga demoscene, which demonstrated that utilizing the potential of an underground talent pool of highly skilled self-taught coders, designers and musicians could be a viable business model.
+Based in Los Angeles, most of its graphic specialists were members of the Amiga demoscene.

 The demoscene background influenced many of the released or work-in-progress game projects, which were often technically innovative and accomplished feats that were previously thought impossible on the respective hardware platforms.
 For example, the Sega 32X 3D engine developed by Scavenger Team Zyrinx is still regarded as one of the best of its kind.

 Among the teams working on games for Scavenger were: